mkwakye/INST326-Final-Project/README.md

 Option 3) Randomly generates passwords that are valid based on the criteria we have established for our program.

-[Criteria for valid password: Has more than 8 characters & contains capital letters, numbers and symbols]
+[Criteria for valid password: Has 8 or more characters & contains capital letters, numbers and symbols]